Whatsapp Icon

 • Mammography: While commonly associated with women, mammography is also a critical tool in detecting breast cancer in men.
 It involves taking X-ray pictures of the breast to look for abnormal growths.

 • Ultrasound: This test uses sound waves to create images of the breast tissue.
-It's helpful in distinguishing between solid masses and fluid-filled cysts.
+It helps distinguish between solid masses and fluid-filled cysts.

 • Magnetic Resonance Imaging (MRI): MRI uses magnetic fields and radio waves to generate detailed images of the breast.
 It is particularly useful in evaluating the extent of cancer.